 Surprisingly, 58 percent of Canadians also hold positive opinions about Capitalism, while those that despise it poll at around a staggering 40%.
 In the US, this number stands at 67 percent and 33 percent respectively.

-Dr. Lorne Bozinoff, president of Forum Research, said that overall, Canadian voters hold a positive view of both socialism and capitalism, but see s
+Dr. Lorne Bozinoff, president of Forum Research, said that overall, Canadian voters hold a positive view of both socialism and capitalism, but see socialism more positively than Americans.

 “Both Canadians and Americans alike see capitalism favourably,” he said.
 “While Canadian support for socialism and capitalism are divided along party lines, it is not nearly as drastic as shown in the United States.”